-A national public sector technical director who has responsibility for co-ordinating our response to emerging accounting issues, influencing accounting bodies (such as CIPFA) as well as acting as a sounding board for our auditors.
+- A national public sector technical director who has responsibility for co-ordinating our response to emerging accounting issues, influencing accounting bodies (such as CIPFA) as well as acting as a sounding board for our auditors.

-- A national technical network of public sector audit professionals is established that meets on a monthly basis and is chaired by our national technical director. - All of our staff have a searchable data base, Accounting Research Online, that includes all published accounting standards, the KPMG Audit Manual Guidance as well as other relevant sector specific publications, such as the Audit Commission's Code of Audit Practice. - A dedicated Department of Professional Practice comprised of over 100 staff that provide support to our audit teams and deliver our webbased bi-monthly technical training.
+- A national technical network of public sector audit professionals is established that meets on a monthly basis and is chaired by our national technical director. - A dedicated Department of Professional Practice comprised of over 100 staff that provide support to our audit teams and deliver our webbased quarterly technical training.